satya-das/cib/examples/050-inheritance-type-and-bkwd-compatibility/README.md

-## Inheritance Types and ABI Stability
+## Inheritance type and backward compatibility